Good-bye (The Wonder Years): Plot

 On Monday, Kevin asks to see Mr. Collins in the teachers' lounge to apologize for his behavior.
 Mr. DiPerna surprises Kevin at the door and pulls him aside, explaining that Mr. Collins had died over the weekend from a heart condition, something he was suffering from for a long time.
 Mr. DiPerna apologizes for telling Kevin this news prior to a school-wide announcement, and informs Kevin that he will be taking over the class for now until a permanent replacement teacher could be found.

 Kevin is distraught at this news, and sincerely regrets his decision to scorn Mr. Collins in such a way.
 Later, Kevin and Paul are eating lunch in the cafeteria when one of Kevin's friends pokes fun at Kevin and Paul over a score that Paul received on a math quiz in an advanced math class, which was taught by a female teacher.
 Kevin flicks Jell-O on the friend but is caught by Mr. DiPerna, who asks to see Kevin after school.

 After school, Mr. DiPerna shows Kevin an envelope that contains all the midterm math exams.
 Mr. Collins had graded them all before he passed, but Mr. DiPerna informs Kevin that Mr. Collins had "lost" Kevin's exam. and asks if Kevin has any ideas what to do about it.
-Kevin says he doesn't have any ideas, to which Mr. DiPerna responds, "Well, Mr. Collins did," and reveals a blank test paper that Collins wrote 'Kevin Arnold' at the top of it, and gives him 55 minutes to complete.
-Kevin realizes that Mr. Collins had posthumously given him a second chance to prove himself, and sees this as his opportunity to make amends with him.
+Kevin says he doesn't have any ideas, to which Mr. DiPerna responds, "Well, Collins did," and reveals a blank test paper that Collins wrote 'Kevin Arnold' at the top of it, and gives him 55 minutes to complete.
+Kevin realizes that Mr. Collins had intended to give him a second chance to prove himself, and sees this as his opportunity to make amends with him.
 Kevin proceeds to thoroughly apply himself on the exam, and when he hands it in, he confidently tells Mr. DiPerna, "You don't have to grade it, it's an A." As Kevin leaves the classroom, he looks back at Mr. Collins' old desk, and sees a vision of his late former teacher in the chair with a look of approval on his face, and says out loud, "Good job, Mr. Collins."
 The camera dims as Kevin walks out of the building and a black and white photo of Mr. Collins in the yearbook with the words 'IN MEMORIAM Arthur A. Collins 1919-1970' are shown as the closing music plays.